Locally finite graphs with ends: a topological approach

 Much of the attractiveness of finite matroids stems from the fact that they provide a unified framework for some essential common aspects of otherwise disparate branches of mathematics.
 Whether or not the same can be said for infinite matroids, axiomatized in this way, will depend on concrete examples that have yet to be found---if possible, from as different areas of mathematics as possible.

 There is no doubt that non-finitary matroids are plentiful.
 Indeed, a~finitary matroid has a finitary dual only if it is the direct sum of finite matroids~[\the\refLasVergnasMatroids].
 Since all our matroids have duals, the duals of all the other finitary matroids (e.g., of all connected matroids~[\the\refBeanFinitary]) thus form a large class of non-finitary matroids.
-However, perhaps there are natural `primary' matroids that are non-finitary and have therefore gone unnoticed?
+However, perhaps there are natural `primary' matroids that are non-finitary and have therefore gone unnoticed---for example, in the context of Banach or Hilbert spaces?